AJ-Carp/KPI-Dashboard/README.md

 ### Speed of Answer for Each Employee:
 <img width="466" alt="Speed of Answer" src="https://github.com/user-attachments/assets/78806c60-b71f-40b9-be98-0e0574ae206f">

-Finally, for each employee, we have the median of how long it took them to pick up the phone.
+Finally, for each employee, the median number of all the time-until-answers is shown above .